fadion/Bouncy/README.md

 $product->updateIndex();
 ```

 Updating a model's index using custom attributes.
-Usually, you'll want to keep the database and Elasticsearch's index in sync and the above method for updating is safer.
-However, for those occassions where you want manual control, you have the option:
+There are few use cases for this, as it's preferable to keep models and indexes in sync, but it's there when needed.
 ```php
 $product = Product::find(10);
 $product->updateIndex([